MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/handle-events.md

 > [!NOTE]
 > In the code example above, `Button::Click_revoker` is a type alias for `winrt::event_revoker<winrt::Windows::UI::Xaml::Controls::Primitives::IButtonBase>`.
 A similar pattern applies to all C++/WinRT events.
 Each Windows Runtime event has a revoke function overload that returns an event revoker, and that revoker's type is a member of the event source.
 So, to take another example, the [**CoreWindow::SizeChanged**](/uwp/api/windows.ui.core.corewindow.sizechanged) event has a registration function overload that returns a value of type **CoreWindow::SizeChanged_revoker**.

 You might consider revoking handlers in a page-navigation scenario.
 If you're repeatedly navigating into a page and then back out, then you could revoke any handlers when you navigate away from the page.
 Alternatively, if you're re-using the same page instance, then check the value of your token and only register if it's not yet been set (`if (!m_token){ ... }`).
 A third option is to store an event revoker in the page as a data member.
 And a fourth option, as described later in this topic, is to capture a strong or a weak reference to the *this* object in your lambda function.

+### If your auto-revoke delegate fails to register

+If you try to specify [**winrt::auto_revoke**](/uwp/cpp-ref-for-winrt/auto-revoke-t) when registering a delegate, and the result is a [**winrt::hresult_no_interface**](/uwp/cpp-ref-for-winrt/error-handling/hresult-no-interface) exception, then that usually means that the event source doesn't support weak references.
+That's a common situation in the [**Windows.UI.Composition**](/uwp/api/windows.ui.composition) namespace, for example.
+In this situation, you can't use the auto-revoke feature.
+You'll have to fall back to manually revoking your event handlers.

 ## Delegate types for asynchronous actions and operations